 Multi-Layer Lens Coatings: This basically means that the lenses have received multiple layers of anti-reflective coatings on all air-to-glass surfaces which increase light transmission to produce a brighter image and therefore better low light performance.
 Anti-reflective coatings can make a really big difference on the brightness of the image produced.
 It is not unusual to look through binoculars with smaller objective lenses, but with higher quality anti-reflection coatings and seen them outperform binoculars with much larger objective lenses, but with fewer or no coatings.
 The diagram above shows how these coatings improve the transmission of light.

 Compact, Ergonomic Form & More

 The Terras have quite a compact frame, especially if you’re used to the tall feel of other Zeiss binoculars.
-The Terras measure just 4.9 inches tall with the eyecups fully extended (4.5 inches, folded down).
-The smaller frame corresponds to a lighter weight, as the 8x Terras weigh just 20 ounces with rainguard and lens caps on (18 ounces without the covers).
+The 32mm Terras measure just 4.9 inches tall with the eyecups fully extended (4.5 inches, folded down).
+The smaller frame corresponds to a lighter weight, as the 32mm Terras weigh just 18 ounces with rainguard and lens caps on.
+The compact size and lighter weight make them very comfortable to carry and handle.
 The balance of weight in the Terras is just right, so they sit in the hands fairly comfortable.
 There’s not a lot of molding in the rubber armoring: no dramatic thumb grooves or flanges that fit against the webbing between forefinger and thumb.
 It’s just basic black rubber armoring with a ridge along the upper side of the barrels that falls naturally on your palm just where you bend your fingers.
 That does impart more comfort in the hand.